intendednull/yewdux/README.md

     setup.
 - Ergonomic interface - accessing a store is as simple as creating a dispatch with your desired store type.
 From this dispatch you can modify the store directly, create callbacks to trigger from events, or even execute in an async context.
-Naming conventions try to be as intuitive as possible, so it's easy to find what you want.
 - Minimal trait requirements - The only trait required for a type to be a store is the `Store` trait itself.
 While the `Store` macro does need `Default` and `PartialEq` to work, it is also very simple to implement `Store` yourself, no additional requirements necessary!